lxqt/sddm-config-editor/README.md

 ## Description

 This is to be a graphical editor for [Simple Desktop Display Manager](https://github.com/sddm/sddm)'s configuration file.
-It does not work yet.
+It is in early alpha.

 ## Dependencies